heykayla/my-writing/how-to_guides/how_to_add_files_using_git.md

 ### Step 1: Open your terminal

-Open your local computer's terminal or use your text editor's built-in terminal to enter commands.
+Open your local computer's terminal or use your text editor's built-in terminal to run commands.

 ### Step 2: Open your repository